Warkanlock/warkanlock.github.io/_posts/2024-06-29-practical-math.md

 image: "https://blog.ignaciobrasca.com/img/gallery/i00013.jpg"
 ---

-> Disclaimer: Although I am not a mathematician or an academic, I have a deep passion for learning and knowledge.
-I am a systems engineer who dedicates my waking hours to reading and learning as much as I can.
+> Disclaimer: I am not a mathematician or an academic, I just only have a deep passion for learning and knowledge.

 # Introduction